davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 Starter code for this assignment is provided on the github repo.
 You are not required to submit your code to me on Github, but it's strongly recommended that you do.

+- Login to github, and go here: [https://github.com/davidtchiu/os-dsh](https://github.com/davidtchiu/os-dsh).

+- Click on the green **Use this template** button and select the **Create new repository** option.
+In the next page, give your repository some random name (the "suggestion" they give is fine.)

+- This will create your own copy of the repository with the starter code I provided!
+Copy the URL of your repo from the browser window.

-- **This step is imperative:** Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk4-dsh](https://github.com/davidtchiu/cs475-hwk4-dsh).
-Choose to _*fork*_ this repository over to your github account to obtain your own copy.
-Copy the Github URL to _your_ newly forked project.
-Then follow the rest of the instructions below.
-From VS Code, open a terminal, and _*clone*_ your forked Github repo down to your local working directory using:
+- Now from VS Code, open a terminal, and _*clone*_ your new Github repo down to your local working directory using:

   ```
   git clone <your-github-url-for-this-project>
   ```

 #### Working Solution